 - Not a member of the military.
 Consumer lending regulations protect military members and their families from unfairly high-cost loans, including payday loans.
-Learn more about your short term loan options if you’re a member of the military.
+Learn more about your short-term loan options for military personnel.

 Sarah has been out of work for three months after completing her degree and currently receives welfare payments.
 She can get a job as a sales rep, but the trouble is she’ll need a car to make it to work every day.

-Sarah compares her short term loan options and sees that there are lenders who will consider her welfare payments as income.
-After comparing what’s available and double-checking the eligibility criteria, she submits an online application and is approved for the loan amount of $1,500.
+Sarah compares her short-term loan options and sees that there are lenders who will consider her welfare payments as income.
+After comparing what’s available and double-checking the eligibility criteria, she submits an online application and is approved for a $1,500 loan.

 How to increase your chances of approval

 If you’re unemployed and in need of a loan, you might consider applying with another person — a partner, relative or friend — in order to boost your eligibility.
 Many lenders offer the option for joint applications, and some lenders even encourage you to apply with a guarantor in order for you to be eligible for a larger loan amount.